webarch-coop/ansible-role-wpcli/README.md

-The GPG public key in the files directory was copied from [this blog post](https://make.wordpress.org/cli/2018/05/31/gpg-signature-change/).
+The GPG public keys in the files directory were copied from [this blog post](https://make.wordpress.org/cli/2018/05/31/gpg-signature-change/).

 The primary URL of this repo is